Proto:Sonic the Hedgehog CD (Sega CD)/v0.51

 - The boss in Act 3 has finalized graphics.

 - Metal Sonic now has animated sparking sprites when kidnapping Amy.

 This is the first build with playable Special Stages, with a bevy of differences:

 - The UFOs are the same ones from some early screenshots, and look nothing like the final game's:

 - The blue UFO in the final that appears when the player has 20 seconds left does not appear in this prototype.

 - The game has a high chance of jumping to a black screen in most emulators if Sonic exits the level or touches the water.
 Touching the water also produces glitched tiles from the title card rather than the actual water splash graphics.

 - If the game doesn't crash, the results screen will show up with all Time Stones collected, but no score will be given.
-No music or sound effects plays either.
+No music or sound effects play, either.
 This can frequently happen on real hardware.

-- Rings and other objects (such as the power sneakers) aren't present; the ring counter instead increments every 3 frames.
+- Rings and other objects (such as the Power Sneakers) aren't present.
+The ring counter instead increments every 3 frames.